Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Is lion's mane safe to take long-term?

 Based on available evidence, lion's mane appears safe for long-term use.
 The longest human trial was 16 weeks with no adverse events.
+The LiverTox database (NCBI NBK599740) has evaluated lion's mane and found no hepatotoxicity signal.
 Traditional use in East Asian cuisine spans centuries.
 However, rigorous long-term safety data from clinical trials beyond 16 weeks is not yet available.

 Sources